Great Ocean Road: History

-The Great Ocean Road was first planned towards the end of World War I, when chairman of the Country Roads Board, William Calder, asked the State War Council for funds to be provided for returned soldiers to work on roads in sparsely populated areas in the Western District.
+The Great Ocean Road was first planned towards the end of World War I, when Chairman of the Country Roads Board, William Calder, asked the State War Council for funds to be provided for returned soldiers to work on roads in sparsely populated areas in the Western District.
 At the time, the rugged south-west coast of Victoria was accessible only by sea or rough bush track.
-It was envisaged that the road would connect isolated settlements on the coast, and become a vital transport link for the timber industry and tourism.
+It was envisaged that the road would connect isolated settlements on the coast and become a vital transport link for the timber industry and tourism.

-Surveying for the road, tentatively titled the South Coast Road, started in 1918—with the road suggested to travel from Barwon Heads, follow the coast west around Cape Otway, and end near Warrnambool.
+Surveying of the road, tentatively titled the South Coast Road, started in 1918.
+It was suggested that it run from Barwon Heads in the east, follow the coast west around Cape Otway, and end near Warrnambool.
 In 1918, the Great Ocean Road Trust was formed as a private company, under the helm of president Howard Hitchcock.
-The company managed to secure £81,000 in capital from private subscription and borrowing, with Hitchcock himself contributing £3000.
-Money would be repaid by charging drivers a toll until the debt was cleared, and the road would then be gifted to the state.
+The company managed to secure £81,000 in capital from private subscriptions and borrowing, with Hitchcock himself contributing £3000.
+The money was to be repaid by charging drivers a toll until the debt was cleared, and the road would then be gifted to the state.

-Construction effort
+Construction

-Construction of the road began on 19 September 1919.
-Approximately 3,000 returned servicemen worked on the project, which was a war memorial for fellow servicemen killed in World War I. An advance survey team progressed through dense scrub at a rate of approximately three kilometres a month.
+Construction began on 19 September 1919.
+Approximately 3,000 returned servicemen worked on the project, which was a war memorial for servicemen killed in World War I. The advance survey team progressed through dense scrub at a rate of approximately three kilometres a month.
 Construction was mostly by hand, using explosives, pick and shovel, wheelbarrows, and some small machinery, and was at times perilous, with several workers being killed.
-The final sections along steep coastal cliffs were the most difficult to work on.
-Anecdotal evidence from ABC archives in 1982 suggested workers would rest detonators on their knees during travel, as it was the softest ride for them.
+The final sections, along steep coastal cliffs, were the most difficult to work on.
+Anecdotal evidence from ABC archives in 1982 suggested workers would rest detonators on their knees during travel, because it gave the explosives the softest ride.

-The soldiers were paid 10 shillings and sixpence for an eight-hour day, also working a half-day on Saturdays.
-They used tents for accommodation throughout, and were provided with meals in a communal dining marquee.
+Workers were paid 10 shillings and sixpence for an eight-hour day, also working a half-day on Saturdays.
+They were accommodated in tents, and were provided with meals in a communal dining marquee.
 Food cost up to 10 shillings a week.
 Despite the isolation of the camps, the workers had access to a piano, gramophone, games, newspapers and magazines.

 In 1924, the coastal steamer Casino became stranded near Cape Patton, after having hit a reef at Point Hawdon, near the Grey River.
-A legend has it that 500 barrels of beer and 120 cases of spirits were jettisoned and that the road workers salvaged them, resulting in an unscheduled two-week-long drinking break.
+Legend has it that 500 barrels of beer and 120 cases of spirits were jettisoned and that road workers salvaged them, resulting in an unscheduled two-week-long drinking break.
 However, Museums Victoria notes only that most of the cargo, largely composed of Christmas goods, was dumped into the sea.
 The Age reported that, "The Great Ocean-road [sic] proved a boon to the passengers, who were enabled without much inconvenience to reach Wood's farm house, Apollo Bay.
 However, if the road were finished, the vessel's cargo could be safely conveyed to either Apollo Bay, the Wye River, or Lorne."